-Interested individual students or student groups may download a pdf registration form below or view it here.
-Students, parents or guardians or student groups may contact the RVACG directly through the Contact Us link or email us at firstname.lastname@example.org
+Interested individuals or student groups may download a registration form below.
+Students, parents or guardians or student groups may contact the RVACG directly through the Contact Us link or email us email@example.com

-Students may grow vegetables or ornamental plants for their family, or for the local food pantry of their choice.
+Participants may grow vegetables or ornamental plants for their family, or for the local food pantry of their choice.
 They are encouraged to use their plots as a 4-H project, a scouting project or for local county fair entries, or entries for the River Valley School Fair.
-Students will have access to free seeds and seedlings as well as tools such as trowels, shovels, rakes, whatever is needed to plant and care for a garden.
-Students may also purchase their own seeds and seedlings.
+Participants may purchase their own seeds and seedlings.
+They will have access to free seeds and any donated seedlings as well as tools such as trowels, shovels, rakes, whatever is needed to plant and care for a garden.

 Parent / Guardian Participation Students participating in the program need to have parental or guardian permission.
 Parent or guardian participation in the project is encouraged at minimum in a supervisory capacity.
 Students and their parents / guardians are encouraged to participate in any social or fund raising activities sponsored by the Gardens.
 All activities are family friendly.